GleapSDK/Gleap-iOS-SDK/README.md

 Open your XCode project (.xcworkspace) and open your App Delegate (AppDelegate.swift)

-**Import the Bugbattle SDK**
+**Import the Gleap SDK**

-Import the Bugbattle SDK by adding the following import below your other imports.
+Import the Gleap SDK by adding the following import below your other imports.

 ```
 import Gleap